 The East Unit

-The East Unit was the original parcel of land: 78 acres total with 105 ponds when purchased.
+The East Unit, when purchased, was 78 acres total with 85 ponds.
 Extensive renovations between 1966 and 1975 transformed these shallow goldfish-rearing ponds into 22 ponds totaling 21 acres of surface area.
 Ranging in size from 0.3 to 1.7 acres, each pond now features a strengthened levee and is sloped to drain into a concrete basin.
 Ponds drain through a connected drainage system and are supplied by individual fill lines connected to a total of four wells on the property.

 The main hatchery offices, a three-bay service building, and Cikana's fish culture building are located on the East Unit.
 The culture building is supplied water from a 10,000-gallon tank that can be filled with well water or pond water, per each species’ needs.

 The property manager’s residence and District 4 Fisheries Management offices are also located on the East Unit.
 Popular attractions include two large wildflower plots and hiking on two trails or around pond levees.